AN INTRODUCTION TO HUMAN ANATOMIC AND

 Pathology is the study of disease and its processes.
 Studied in a precise technique, it is always an investigative science, exploring evidence based etiology, mechanisms of disease development (pathogenesis), structural alterations of cells and their biochemical processes (morphological changes), and the consequences of these changes (clinical manifestations).

 The Conservatory teaches and tutors Pathology for students in Colorado Springs year-round, and offers an online course.
 This tool allows us to present this subject as an online textbook and learning module, available at no cost to our students.
 This is not only available as an assistant to the students we teach on campus, but is available to anyone wanting to increase their medical knowledge and competitive edge.

-For you to be able to utilize our online course at no cost, you must sign into The Guest Book, and request this course.
+For you to be able to utilize our online course at no cost, you must sign in at We Teach College Students, and request this course.
 We will then add you to our roster and email access codes to you.
 Keep in mind that this is a large and concise text on the introduction to Pathology, with evidence based didactics, case studies, illustrations, web-links, and practice tests.

 The Pathology Reference is an introduction to Anatomic and Clinical Pathology.
 Below you will find our visual library with accompanying didactic discussions.
 The images and illustrations are arranged in a systems blended format.
 You may point and click to enlarge.